gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    There are several significant differences in regard to implementation between the two realizations.

-   * DTLS in SCTP do requires the CRYPTO chunk to be implemented in the SCTP stack implementation, and not as an adaptation layer above the SCTP stack which DTLS/SCTP instead requires.
+   * DTLS in SCTP do requires the DTLS chunk to be implemented in the SCTP stack implementation, and not as an adaptation layer above the SCTP stack which DTLS/SCTP instead requires.
 This has some extra challenges for operating system level